oracle/terraform-provider-oci/website/docs/r/psql_db_system.html.markdown

 * `shape` - The name of the shape for the database instance.
 Example: `VM.Standard.E4.Flex`
 * `source` - The source of the database system.
 	* `backup_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database system backup.
+	* `db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source database system which will be used to perform point-in-time recovery.
 	* `is_having_restore_config_overrides` - Deprecated.
 Don't use.
 	* `primary_db_system_id` - The [OCID] of the primary database system.
 	* `source_type` - The source descriminator.
+	* `time_to_restore` - The target point-in-time of the source database system that will be restored, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.

+		Point-in-time recovery can only performed in granularity of seconds.
+Example: `2016-08-25T21:10:29Z`
 * `state` - The current state of the database system.
 * `storage_details` - Storage details of the database system.
 	* `availability_domain` - Specifies the availability domain of AD-local storage.
 If `isRegionallyDurable` is set to true, `availabilityDomain` should not be specified.
 If `isRegionallyDurable` is set to false, `availabilityDomain` must be specified.